AKSW/query-expansion-benchmark/README.md

 Different Words: Recall:0.24799999999999994 Precision:0.24799999999999994 F-measure:0.24799999999999994

-You can check it yourself executing [GlimmerQALDEvaluation](https://github.com/AKSW/query-expansion-benchmark/blob/master/expansion.benchmark/src/main/java/org/aksw/queryexpansion/benchmark/answergeneration/GlimmerQALDEvaluation.java).
+You can check it yourself executing [BM25FQALDEvaluation](https://github.com/AKSW/query-expansion-benchmark/blob/master/expansion.benchmark/src/main/java/org/aksw/queryexpansion/benchmark/answergeneration/GlimmerQALDEvaluation.java).

 ### Acknowledgement

-If you plan to use the benchmark or any part of the code, you might have to proper reference BM25F, KBox and openQA.
+If you plan to use the benchmark or any part of the code, you might have to proper reference BM25F, [KBox](http://github.com/aksw/KBox) and [openQA](http://openqa.aksw.org).